How much does it cost to own a dog in Australia?

 - Emergencies and life-threatening conditions – Unexpected medical bills can arise when you least expect it, and sometimes the injury or illness requiring treatment can be serious or life threatening.
 While we’d prefer not to think about it, it can happen.
 In the event it does, you’ll want to be able to get your dog the urgent medical assistance it needs.

-- Accidents – Accidents might include burns, snake bites, and falls.
+- Certain Accidents – Accidents might include burns, snake bites, and falls.
 Depending on your policy, it might cover you also for routine health care such as teeth cleaning and worming.

 - Annual benefit limit – Policies vary, but generally you’ll have an annual benefit limit you can use as required on any type of covered treatment under the accident or illness category.